arpadav/tinyklv/README.md

 * [Rust Parser Benchmarks](https://github.com/rosetta-rs/parse-rosetta-rs/tree/main/examples)

 `winnow` uses a slightly different syntax for combinator parsers than `nom`, but it is pretty easy to learn one from the other, since `winnow` is a fork of `nom`.
 I personally can not speak on the design changes, but after reading some [articles from the `winnow` author (active `nom` contributor)](https://epage.github.io/blog/2023/07/winnow-0-5-the-fastest-rust-parser-combinator-library/) it seems that `winnow` has tried to refactor design decisions from `nom` to optimize for speed and developer experience.

-## Constraints

-* `tinyklv` only supports an byte slices as input, as it is meant for parsing of packet streams.

 ## License